 - Bring a big pot of water to boil.
 Trim the ends of the asparagus and drop it into the pan.
 Cook for 1 minute and then drain the asparagus.
 Line the tender asparagus on the prepared baking dish.

 - For the béchamel sauce, place a sauce pan on medium heat and drop the butter.
 Once the butter starts to melt, add grated garlic and stir.
 Add the all-purpose flour and whisk for a minute.
+Add the bouillon powder and stir.
 Then, pour milk and add nutmeg.
-Crush the vegetable bouillon with your fingers and add it to the same pan.
-Keep whisking continuously for 5 minutes or until the sauce turns thick and coats the spoon when dipped in the sauce.
+Keep whisking continuously for 3 minutes, or until the sauce turns thick and coats the spoon when dipped in the sauce.

 - Bake for 20 minutes or until its bubbling and turns mildly brown on top.